Calculate Feeding Amounts

 Step 1: Calculate Daily Feeding Estimates

-Raw feeding ratio guidelines are used to calculate the dogβs feeding requirements.
-The two common types of ratio guidelines in raw diets are maintenance percentages and ingredient ratios.
+Raw feeding ratio guidelines are often used to calculate a dogβs feeding requirements.
+The two common types of guidelines in raw diets are maintenance percentages and ingredient ratios.

-These calculations identifies the amount of food, ingredients, and calories needed daily.
+These calculations identify the amount of food, ingredients, and calories needed daily.

 Maintenance Percentages

 Maintenance percentages are used to calculate an estimated quantity (volume) of food to be fed in one day.
-The maintenance percentage is based on the activity level of the pet.
-Remember, these are starting guidelines and should be adjusted to the individual needs and based on lifestage.
+The maintenance percentage is based on the activity level and life stage of the pet.
+Remember, these are starting guidelines and should be adjusted to the individual needs.
 Puppies and kittens have different maintenance percentages in comparison to adult dogs and cats.

 Ingredient Ratios

 The ingredient ratios are used to calculate an estimated quantity (volume) of each ingredient needed to be fed in one day.
 PMR (80/10/5/5) and BARF (70/10/5/5/10) model diets have different ingredient ratios.
-However, the major varying difference is one diet includes vegetables and the other does not.
+However, the major varying difference is that one diet includes produce and the other does not.

-In addition to raw feeding maintenance percentages and ingredient ratios, the amount of calories determines the amount of energy needed daily.
+In addition to raw feeding maintenance percentages and ingredient ratios, the amount of calories will determine the amount of energy needed daily.

 Calories for Energy

-In addition to identifying daily calorie recommendations, calculating energy requirements helps calculate essential nutrients necessary for a balanced diet as well as determining the dosage for supplements.
-On average, 1000 calories is roughly 18-20 ounces (510-567 grams) and this can be used as an estimated guideline for maintenance percentage calculation and calorie calculation comparison.
+Food provides energy (calories).
+The diet must provide a sufficient amount of daily calories to maintain ideal body weight.
+A diet low in calories will result in weight loss and a diet high in calories will result in weight gain.
+In addition to identifying daily calorie recommendations, calculating energy requirements helps to calculate essential nutrients necessary for a balanced diet as well as determining the dosage for supplements.
+On average, 1000 calories is roughly 18-20 ounces (510-567 grams) of food.
+This can be used as an estimated guideline for maintenance percentage calculation and calorie calculation comparison.

 Step 2: Calculate Weekly Feeding Estimates